billsacks/prototypes-lilac-compilation_includes/README.md

 line for `atm` needs to include `shr` as well as `lilac`, but shouldn't need to include `ctsm`.
 In the `no_shr_kind_dependency` case, I hope the include line for `atm` only needs to include `lilac`.

+However, I have ended up not creating the `no_shr_kind_dependency` directory, because with pgi I ran into trouble even with the indirect use of ctsm code in the `shr_kind_dependency` case; this wouldn't have changed in the `no_shr_kind_dependency` case.

 ## Compiling